Florents-Tselai/liteJQ/README.md

 ### Linux

-On Linux things can be trickier because most distros don't have `jq` configured, so your best guess would be installint `jq` from source first.
+On Linux, things can be trickier because most distros don't have `jq` configured, so your best guess would be installing `jq` from source first.

-If you already have `jq` installed to a known prefix, try using it explicitely:
+If you already have `jq` installed to a known prefix, try using it explicitly:

 ```sh
 JQ_PREFIX=/usr/local make
 ```

 If this doesn't work,
-you can (and probably should) build it from source
+you can (and probably should) build it from source.

 #### Build `jq` from source